ORTHODOX LIFE AT BINGHAMTON

 KOSHER DINNING

-Each on-campus dining hall features a Kosher Korner serving freshly packaged sandwiches and salads that can be purchased on the regular university meal plan.
-In addition there is a Kosher Kitchen located in the C4 Dining Hall, which is a full-service section of the dining facility.
-With the monumental rise in numbers of students who eat strictly Kosher, the C4 dining hall became OU Kosher 2 years age with a full time OU Mashgiach.The Kosher Kitchen is open six days a week and is closed on Saturdays.
+The Kosher Korner is located in the C4 Dining Hall, which is a full-service section of the dining facility.
+The KK is supervised by a full time OU mashgiach.
+The Kosher Kitchen is open six days a week and is closed on Saturdays.
 For more information, visit Sodexo’s website, the university’s food provider.

 While only first years are required to dorm, Orthodox students live both on-campus and in off-campus buildings near the university.
 On-campus, most students live in the Dickinson or Newing communities, which surround the Kosher Dining hall, C4, and the university gives out Shabbat keys upon request.
-Off-campus, students options are Hayes (15 minute walk from campus) and Uclub (20 minutes).
+Off-campus, students options are Hayes, Meadows (15 minute walk from campus) and Uclub (20 minutes).